Federal Computer Week

-FCW (launched as Federal Computer Week) is a news website that covers U.S. federal government technology and occasionally state, local, tribal and international governments.
+Nextgov/FCW (launched as Federal Computer Week and later rebranded FCW) is a news website that covers U.S. federal government technology and occasionally state, local, tribal and international governments.
 It is owned by GovExec.

-FCW was established in 1987 by International Data Group as a weekly print magazine headquartered in Vienna, Virginia.
+Federal Computer Week was established in 1987 by International Data Group as a weekly print magazine headquartered in Vienna, Virginia.
 By 2003, it was part of FCW Media Group.